Last updated on June 3rd, 2019

 To begin, there is a difference between a potential employer refusing to hire you because of a criminal conviction and them being unable to hire you because of a barrier crime.

-By definition, a barrier crime is a criminal offense that legally prohibits those who are found guilty of committing it from holding certain forms of employment.
+By definition, a barrier crime is a criminal offense that legally prohibits certain individuals from holding certain forms of employment.

 While an employer may choose not to hire an individual with a criminal history, the Virginia Code (and federal law) explicitly prohibits certain employers from hiring people who’ve committed certain crimes.

 Generally speaking, there are two types of crimes which legally restrict employment.

 First, many industries are prohibited from hiring individuals who’ve committed a “crime of moral turpitude.”
 These crimes are generally defined as anything which inflicts meaningful physical, emotional, or financial harm on another.

 Second, certain federal and Virginia statutes restrict whether or not people who’ve committed a particular crime can get a job in a related industry.